You had a pacemaker placed in your chest to help your heart beat properly.

-After any operation, have your doctor check your pacemaker.
+After any operation, have your provider check your pacemaker.

-You should be able to do normal activities in 3 - 4 days.
+You should be able to do normal activities in 3 to 4 days.

-For 2 - 3 weeks, do not do these things with the arm on the side of your body where the pacemaker was placed:
+For 2 to 3 weeks, do not do these things with the arm on the side of your body where the pacemaker was placed:

-Your doctor or nurse will tell you how often they will need to check your pacemaker.
-Most times, it will be every 6 months to a year.
-The exam will take about 15 - 30 minutes.
+Your health care provider will tell you how often you will need to have your pacemaker checked.
+In most cases, it will be every 6 months to a year.
+The exam will take about 15 to 30 minutes.

-The batteries in your pacemaker should last 6 - 15 years.
+The batteries in your pacemaker should last 6 to 15 years.
 Regular checkups can detect if the battery is wearing down or if there are any problems with the leads (wires).
-Your doctor will change the generator along with the battery when the battery gets low.
+Your health care provider will change both the generator and battery when the battery gets low.

 Cardiac pacemaker implantation - discharge; Artificial pacemaker - discharge; Permanent pacemaker - discharge; Internal pacemaker - discharge; Cardiac resynchronization therapy - discharge; CRT - discharge; Biventricular pacemaker - discharge

 Swerdlow CD, Hayes DL, Zipes DP.
 Pacemakers and implantable cardioverter-defibrillators.
-In: Libby P, Bonow RO, Mann DL, Zipes DP.
-Libby: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 38.
+In: Mann DL, Zipes DP, Libby P, et al, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 36.

 Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.